IntelliSOFT-Consulting/MamaTotoHIE/hie/mediators/README.md

 ### run the project in development mode

+`yarn dev` will start the application in development mode.
-`yarn dev` will start the application with hot reloading.
+`yarn dev:hot` will start the application in dev mode with hot reloading.

 ### linting